 - FUTURE ACTION STEPS teps that are needed, but do not yet have ble parties or an implementation timeline.
-Future Action Steps Notes Create low-barrier shelter beds in North Kitsap: Create 20 year-round low-barrier shelter beds in North Kitsap that accept "pets, possessions, and partners" This was originally listed as an Action Step in the 2018 Plan, but there is not currently an organization that is able to sponsor this project Create low-barrier shelter beds in South Kitsap: Create 20 year-round low-barrier shelter beds in South Kitsap that accept "pets, possessions, and partners" This was originally listed as an Action Step in the 2018 Plan, but there is not currently an organization that is able to sponsor this project Employment/training program: Implement a new employment/training program specifically designed for people moving out of homelessness (like FareStart, Millionair's Club, etc.), possibly including an employment mentorship program Olympic Consortium, Olympic Workforce Development Council and WorkSource are willing to be active partners.
+Future Action Steps Notes Create low-barrier shelter beds in North Kitsap: year-round low-barrier shelter beds in North Kits accept "pets, possessions, and partners" This was originally listed as an Action Step in the 2018 Plan, but there is not currently an organization that is able to sponsor this project Create low-barrier shelter beds in South Kitsap: year-round low-barrier shelter beds in South Kits accept "pets, possessions, and partners" This was originally listed as an Action Step in the 2018 Plan, but there is not currently an organization that is able to sponsor this project Employment/training program: Implement a ne employment/training program specifically design people moving out of homelessness (like FareSta Millionair's Club, etc.), possibly including an emp mentorship program ned for art, Olympic Consortium, Olympic Workforce Development Council and WorkSource are willing to be active partners.